-- Back from the Dead: Morden supposedly died on the same ship as Sheridan's wife, and he wants to know what happened.
+- Back from the Dead: Morden supposedly died on the same ship as Sheridan's wife, and Sheridan wants to know what happened.

-- Call Back: The Icarus has been mentioned before, and in Morden's first appearance, he stated that he'd found interesting things out on the Rim.
+- In Morden's first appearance, he stated that he'd found interesting things out on the Rim.

 - Did You Just Flip Off Cthulhu?: Vir verbally flips off Mr. Morden, emissary of the Shadows.
 Beware the Nice Ones, indeed.

 - Talia's reaction to Morden's presence hints at the Shadows' weakness to telepaths.

 - "If you go to Z'Ha'Dum, you will die."